 This combination can strip the critique of its educational value because everyone is focused on making deadlines and meeting project objectives.
 Keeping the critique independent of the review sessions preserves the educational objective.
 It helps each team member think about the design work as a chance to learn and gives the designers a chance to take more risks with their work.

 Critique and the Growth of Your UX Team

 Regular critique, whether formal or ad-hoc, ramps up team members’ skills quickly.
 By changing up what the focus of learning is for each session, the team ensures that everyone’s skills become more well rounded.
 A vocabulary for design emerges and principles evolve.

-Critique is a great way to get smarter about design, which in turn, helps the organization become more design focused.
-As more people are brought into the critique process, such as product managers, stakeholders, content providers, and executives, teams see a organization-wide appreciation for the hard work of design and the outcomes it can produce.
+Critique is a great way to get smarter about design, which in turn, helps the organization become more design-focused.
+As more people are brought into the critique process, such as product managers, stakeholders, content providers, and executives, teams see an organization-wide appreciation for the hard work of design and the outcomes it can produce.
 It’s the most effective way we’ve found for continual education and growth of the team.